Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 - WhatsApp login completes on hacker’s device

-Why it works: Weak identity verification at telecom level.
+How it works: Bad identity validation at telco level.

 Common Mistakes That Help Hackers